Klaeser-Homelab/Relay/README.md

 **Code from anywhere, control with your voice**

-Relay enables mobile-first software development through voice commands.
-Write code, manage git repositories, and execute development tasks from your phone while your development environment runs on your desktop.
+A mobile friendly voice-controlled development proof of concept.

 ## Overview

 Relay consists of two components:

 - **Relay Server**: Runs on your development machine, executing MCP tools and development commands
-- **Relay Mobile**: Voice-enabled mobile app for issuing commands and receiving audio feedback
+- **Relay Mobile**: Voice-enabled mobile website for issuing commands and receiving audio feedback.

 ## How It Works